 How to Improve Customer Retention with Training

-If your business is focusing on customer retention, we’ll explain in this post how you can find problem points in your customer’s journey.
-And how you can implement great training to retain more customers.
+In this post, we share how to identify the pain points in your customers’ journey and how you can implement great training to retain more customers.

 What pain points impact your customer retention rate?

 Before we get stuck in, let’s explain what pain points are and how they’re hurting your retention rate.
-Many call them friction or problem points and here’s an easy to understand definition from QuickSprout:
+Many call them friction or problem points.
+Here’s an easy to understand definition from QuickSprout:

 “Friction is any variable, website quality, or user behavior trend that is slowing down (or entirely halting) the progression of your company’s sales cycle.”